learn-co-curriculum/pc-ios-mvc/README.md

   * The controller is like a waiter that goes between the chef cooking up the meal (Model) and the customers receiving the food (Views)

-### Conclusion / So What?
-+ Now is your chance to combine your creative and technical skills to fully express yourself with code.
-You have all the tools you need to make your own web application.
-Now you have to figure out what exactly it is you want to build.
-This can be one of the toughest parts, coming up with an idea that people can get excited about.

-+ Have students walk through the code and explain to a partner the flow of MVC applications.
++ Explain to a partner the flow of MVC applications.